-Control issue identified 2020/21 (predecessor auditor) Potential implications and recommendations 2021/22 update Action priority Management response Employee contracts Payroll substantive testing highlighted one unsigned contract as well as a missing salary review letter.
+Control issue identified 2021/22 Potential implications and recommendations Action priority Management response Employee contracts Payroll substantive testing highlighted one unsigned contract as well as a missing salary review letter.
 It was recommended that all employees have a signed contract of employment, as well as salary review letters on file to reduce the risk of any disagreements over employee terms and conditions, or changes in employee salaries.
-In the sample selected for testing in 2020/21, a signed contract of employment was not available in 1 instance.
-There were also 2 instances of employee identification not being present in the employee personnel file.
-We recommend that proof of existence is retained and readily available in future.
-Low risk We will continue our work on ensuring all contracts are signed and take on the recommendation that proof of employee existence must be retained.
+No such issues in 2023 testing.
+N/A N/A